pjmorenoa/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10641
 ```
+There is a little difference between these calculations and the numbers that I've got before (without completing the dataset) but it seems to be minimal, almost the same.

 ## Are there differences in activity patterns between weekdays and weekends?

+Loading some libraries.

 ```r
 library(lubridate)
 library(lattice)
 ```

+Doing the graph.

 ```r
 act_days <- act %>%